MCG-NJU/Sora2-mini/README.md

 This project is a long-term open-source project aimed at implementing the full functionality similar to [Sora2](https://openai.com/zh-Hans-CN/index/sora-2/), and it will include the code and implementations of multiple works.

 Open List:
-- Joint audio-visual generation (UniAVGen)
+- Joint audio-video generation (UniAVGen)
 ---

 <p align="center">